Skip navigation

 You must first enrol on your programme.
 Once you are fully enrolled, Northumbria will start the process of accessing your funding, but not before the disbursement date listed on your Notification of Loan letter.

 Northumbria will receive your loan disbursement directly from the US Government.
-As you will be receiving two disbursements, each time, we will take 50% of what you owe for tuition and accommodation fees and refund you any difference.
-Note, that this is done in £GBP as the money is converted from $USD.
+As you will be receiving two disbursements, each time we will take 50% of what you owe for academic tuition and accommodation fees and refund you any difference.
+Note that this is done in £GBP.
+Disbursements are typically made in October and January.

 How do I get my refund?